suchetrana/SCM-Final-Project/README.md

 # SCM-Final-Project
-SCM Group Project :- Suchet Rana, Uday Dhir, Vishwas Chaurasia
+Source Code Management Group Project made by:-
+Suchet Rana
+Uday Dhir
+Vishwas Chaurasia(2482)
+This is a remake of the classic nokia snake game.
+It has been made using using HTML 5, CSS and JavaScript.